firavoyage/blogging/river.md

 it's not.

-there is another path, which the vast majority takes, that is being unconscious and not making decisions.
+there is another path, which the vast majority takes, that is being unconscious and not making decisions, resulting in forced decisions and a life dulled.

+---